 In partnership with the State of New York, the City of Rochester is moving forward with the revitalization of the Midtown Plaza properties in the heart of the City's central business district.
-Midtown Plaza consists of approximately 1.5 million square feet of vacant, office and retail, buildings covering 8.6 acres.
-Through the condemnation process, the City acquired the properties on May 28, 2008.
+Midtown Plaza consisted of approximately 1.5 million square feet of vacant, office and retail buildings covering 8.6 acres.
 The project involves the demolition of most of the Midtown buildings, inclusion of new streets and open space and creation of 6 or 7 development parcels.
 In 2009, the City completed the State Environmental Quality Review Act process for the redevelopment plan.
 The amended Midtown Urban Renewal Plan was adopted by the Rochester City Council in November 2009.

-The \$34.1 million asbestos remediation contract was awarded to Cambria Contracting Inc., in May 2009 and the \$1.69 million air monitoring contract was awarded to Paradigm Environmental Services Inc. Asbestos removal commenced in late August 2009 and will be completed in September 2010.
-Bid packages for building demolition were issued earlier this year and the demolition contract was awarded to Ontario Specialty Contracting, Inc. Demolition is set to commence late August 2010 and will be completed in December 2011.
+The \$34.1 million asbestos remediation contract was awarded to Cambria Contracting Inc., in May 2009 and the \$1.69 million air monitoring contract was awarded to Paradigm Environmental Services Inc. Asbestos removal commenced in late August 2009 and was completed in September 2010.
+The demolition contract was awarded to Ontario Specialty Contracting, Inc. in 2010.
+Demolition commenced in late August 2010 and will be completed before the end of this year.
 The remediation and demolition phase is being funded by the State of New York at a cost of \$55 million.

 The City of Rochester has currently identified \$4,654,500 in federal assistance for the Midtown project.
 In February 2009 U.S. Congresswoman Louise M. Slaughter (D-NY-28), Chairwoman of the House Committee on Rules, announced \$950,000 in funding for transportation improvements relating to the Midtown Project from the 2009 Omnibus Appropriations Act.
 In September 2009, U.S. Senator Kirsten Gillibrand announced that the Senate passed the Transportation, Housing and Urban Development Appropriations Bill, which included \$340,900 to assist with revitalization of the former Midtown Plaza site.
-Included in the Federal fiscal year 2010 budget is \$1,363,600 in grant appropriations from the transit bill.
-Pending approval of the Federal fiscal year 11 budget, another \$2 million in transit bill allocations for transportation infrastructure has been included.
+An additional \$1,363,600 was included in the Federal fiscal year 2010 budget through appropriations from the transit bill and an additional \$2 million for transportation infrastructure was obtained in fiscal year 2011.
 The City submitted an application to the U.S. Economic Development Administration for a \$3.4 million grant from the Economic Development Assistance Program for infrastructure improvements.
 The City continues to seek assistance through various federal programs to assist with infrastructure costs to construct streets, utilities and open space.

-Redevelopment of the site will include a new world headquarters for PAETEC Holdings Corp.
-PAETEC will construct a 222,500 square foot building at the corner of Main Street and Clinton Avenue.
-The \$55,785,238 million project will be funded through \$17,392,107 in bank financing, \$14,893,131 in New Market Tax Credits, \$16,500,000 in HUD Section 108 loans (pending HUD approval), \$2,000,000 grant from a HUD BEDI grant (pending approval) and \$5,000,000 in PAETEC equity.
-Construction of the PAETEC building is scheduled to commence in early 2012 and be completed in late 2013.
-PAETEC will bring over 800 employees to downtown and create over 400 jobs in the future.
+At the onset of the project, PAETEC Holdings Corp. agreed to construct a new 222,500 square foot building at the corner of Main Street and Clinton Avenue for their new world headquarters.
+Funding for the \$55,785,238 PAETEC project was identified as follows: \$17,392,107 in bank financing; \$14,893,131 in New Market Tax Credits;, \$16,500,000 in HUD Section 108 loans (pending HUD approval); approximately \$8 million in CDBG funding; and \$5,000,000 in PAETEC equity.
+Construction of the PAETEC building was scheduled to commence in early 2012 and be completed in late 2013.
+PAETEC planned to bring over 800 employees to downtown and create over 400 jobs in the future.
+On August 1, 2011, Windstream Corp. announced plans to acquire PAETEC.
+The City of Rochester is currently in contact with Windstream in regards to their interest in moving forward with the new building upon acquisition of PAETEC.